kramatt/ML-Projects/FSAE Time Predictions/README.md

 It may also be useful to experienced teams who would like to explore the effects of changing key aspects of their design philosophy.
 Each team has a different
 (and constantly changing) set of priorities that they believe will give them the best competition result.
 This model may be used to see how a team's performance in these events may change if they change their engine configuration, or shed 10 kilos.

-I will be using [data from previous competitions](https://www.sae.org/attend/student-events/formula-sae-michigan/awards-results) ranging from 2013-2019 published by the organizers of the competition, SAE International.

 ### Limitations
 - This model currently does not consider any tire, suspension, or aerodynamic characteristics, all of which have significant effects on performance in these events.